mpv-player/mpv/DOCS/man/options.rst

        closest valid position that's within the refresh range.
 If two frames are put on the same position, we send the newest one only.

-    The above does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + average refresh time), and optimizes just for reaching target position.
-    If that's a problem, then you can choose the ``reduce-refresh-flicker`` mode, which does the minimum necessary to reach the target, without forcing to reach the "middle refresh time", causing more refresh time stability at potential chance increase of missing our target.
-Note: this mode may still cause refresh-flicker.
-If that's still a problem, you need to reduce the range between ``--minimum-display-fps`` and ``--display-fps-override``, until the
-    display is stable.

     Note: this is more computationally expensive than leaving the burden to the display.

+``--vrr-adjust-max-refresh-variance-time=<decimal seconds>``
+    The default does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + average refresh time), and optimizes just for reaching target position.
+    If that's a problem, then this option can try limit sudden changes in refresh time.
+The lower the value set, the more refresh time stability, the higher chance of missing our target.

 ``--vrr-adjust-target-refresh-rate=<fps>``
     Set the refresh rate we should tend towards, instead of the